Tips for your newborn session

 - Everybody poops!

-Your baby is going to be in the buff for the majority of this shoot.
+Your baby may be in the buff for part of this shoot.
 Please don’t panic if your baby decides to use blankets (or someone) as his/her own personal potty.
 Please don’t feel embarrassed or worry when this happens, because they all do it.
 Props are washed between each use for this reason.
 It would definitely be helpful if you had a stack of old towels, extra wipes, and blankets available for when things get messy.

 I will be bringing some of my collection of baskets, blankets, knit hats and headbands so you do not have to worry about having these things.
 If you have something special in mind that you've seen or just something that you love that you would like to have me use as a prop let me know ahead of time so that I can do my best to work in into a pose. (and I can make sure that I bring coordinating colors to use as backdrops.)